Version 1.10 ©Alex Fung, August 2020.

 How shall we get back to the top?
 Let’s worry about it later.

 Before you enter the hall, read the Floor PlateHe upon whom the gaze of the Guardians falls, he shall be destroyed. on the floor.
-Actually you have learnt about this from Dranko when you were in the Burrick caves.
+Actually you have read another thief wrote a room of statues, whose gaze is death when you were in the .
 Each status stands on a sharp triangular base, and if a triangle points to you, you are roasted (a fast energy ball flies at you).
-It is OK if there is a pillar between you and the triangle (so that you are hidden from the Guardians).
-Therefore, the statue and pillars form unseen lines that you cannot cross over.
+It is OK if there is a pillar between you and the triangle (so that you are hidden from the gaze of the Guardians).
+Therefore, the statues and pillars form invisible lines that you cannot cross.

 If you need help to pass through this hall, refer to my hand-drawn sketch.
 The red circles are pillars, red lines are lines-of-sight of the Guardians.
 You enter from the top (North) and leave on the bottom (South).
 Follow the green path to avoid the Guardians.

 The next hall looks empty, but do not enter yet.
-You can see four statues (they are not guardians, at least not those who kill) under spot lights.
+You can see four statues (they are not guardians, at least not those who gaze) under spot lights.
 On the far end, you can see a white area: that is the exit of the hall.
 In front of the exit you can make out a dark object sitting on a grey stand.
 The dark object is a Blue Chest, not locked, containing the Mystic’s Heart.